dotDennis/IDATA2304-G6/protocol.md

 ### 7.1 Marshalling Method

+All payloads are encoded using UTF-8 as described in §7.1.1.

 The protocol uses **separator-based marshalling**:
 - Fields separated by pipe character `|`
 - Multiple values within a field separated by comma `,`
 - Key-value pairs use colon `:`

 ### 7.1.1 Framing & Encoding